AyyappaXemplar/netlify-poc/README.md

 ## Local Setup

-- Copy to content of `.env.example` to a file named `.env.development` and replace the variables as needed.
+- Copy the content of `.env.example` to a new file named `.env.development` and replace the variables as needed.
 - Run the local server:

 `yarn start`